SERVICE OVERVIEW

 (Select service for more information)

-• From time to time we organise and record webinars around grant writing and managing projects.
+- From time to time, we organise and record webinars to share practical insights on grant writing and, in addition, provide guidance on managing projects effectively.
 Interested?
 Email us your details and we’ll keep you informed.

-• Lunch n Learn – got a group interested in grants?
+- Lunch n Learn – Have you got a group that is currently interested in grants?
 Contact us to organise a Lunch n Learn package – email us at support@thecommunityentrepreneur.com or book a conversation at your convenience Contact us for grants

-Are you entrepreneurial with plans for your community or organisation over the next two years?
-We have secured millions of dollars over the years for clients, and on the way watched at least one million-dollar program grow from the seed of an idea, worked with organisations to attract a million dollars from a small base in just 18 months and seen clients get awards for their programs (including first timers).
+Over the years, we have secured millions of dollars for our clients.
+Along the way, we’ve watched at least one million-dollar program grow from the seed of an idea.
+In addition, we’ve worked with organisations to attract a million dollars from a small base in just 18 months.
+Furthermore, we’ve seen clients win awards for their programs — including some who were applying for the very first time.

 Get That Grant is a six module self-paced training program if you are looking for a comprehensive grants training program that you can follow in their own time.
 It leads you through the full process of grant writing including what gets funded and where to look, unpacking the application process, how to find out what the funder is looking for and putting the application together so it gets noticed for the right reasons, The program is supported by templates and checklists that can be used for crafting all the grants you apply for in the future.